david-westreicher/minispark/README.md

 # ⚡ minispark ⚡
 A **minimal Spark-like query engine** built for learning and experimentation.
-MiniSpark supports both SQL and a DataFrame API, with multiple execution backends — from a pure Python interpreter to a compiled Zig engine.
+**minispark** supports both SQL and a DataFrame API, with multiple execution backends — from a pure Python interpreter to a compiled Zig engine.

 ![Shell Demo](docs/shell.gif)